Retire by stateFigures verified May 31, 2026

 Is altitude a problem for retirees in Colorado?

-Living at high elevation can strain the heart and lungs, and some people need time or a doctor's guidance to adjust.
-Choosing a lower-elevation Front Range town rather than a high mountain community is one way people manage it.
+Living high up can strain the heart and lungs, and some people need time or a doctor's guidance to adjust.
+One way to manage it is to pick a lower-elevation Front Range town instead of a high mountain community.

 See what Colorado does to your retirement plan.